michellejlin/lava/README.md

 2. And to pull the reference from Genbank, this will place all output into a folder named the current data and time (as seen in Example 2):

-`nextflow run vpeddu/lava --OUTDIR test_data/example_2_output/ --GENBANK NC_039477.1 --CONTROL_FASTQ test_data/Example2_file1.fastq--METADATA test_data/Example2_metadata.csv -with-docker ubuntu:18.04`
+`nextflow run vpeddu/lava --OUTDIR test_data/example_2_output/ --GENBANK NC_039477.1 --CONTROL_FASTQ test_data/Example2_file1.fastq --METADATA test_data/Example2_metadata.csv -with-docker ubuntu:18.04`

 For additional help you can also run `lava.py -help`: